aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 We would give this a score of 0, since no word matches up.
 In fact it is exceedingly rare for 2 translations to match a given translation exactly.

 BLEU score is the standard metric used to evaluate translation models.
-It was proposed in [Papineni2002].
+It was proposed in <d-cite key="10.3115/1073083.1073135"></d-cite>.
 The goal of the BLEU score is to be automated and to correlate with how well a human would judge the translation quality of a given translation to be.

 See this interesting figure in the paper in which the authors found the bleu score to correlate with how bilingual humans rated the quality of a translation: